samanvitha-bayaneni/samanvitha-bayaneni/README.md

 I'm <b>Samanvitha</b>, a Data Science practitioner from India with <b>2.5 years of experience in the industry</b>.

-Right now, I'm a Data Science Instructor at Jovian.
+Right now, I'm a Data Scientist at LexisNexis.
 I lead live classes on <b>Python, SQL, Machine Learning, Data Analysis & Visualization, Statistics, A/B Testing, Tableau, Power BI</b> and enhance learning with YouTube [videos](https://www.youtube.com/playlist?list=PLyMom0n-MBrq-sa-kCYftEJulyrjczx70).
 I also conduct 1:1 support & mentorship calls, batch events, live workshops, contribute to <b>BI dashboards using MySQL</b> and mentored in Generative AI hack-a-thons.
 During my time at the university, I had the freedom to study the 'backend' of Data Science: <b>Calculus, Matrix Theory & Linear Algebra, Probability Theory & Distributions.</b>

 Besides coding, I'm a cinephile 🎥 and melophile ✩ ♬ ₊.🎧⋆☾⋆⁺₊✧.